sh1boot/sh1boot.github.io/drafts/ciscv.md

 register slot the first instruction and a source register slot of the second instruction and hard-code them as a temporary register.

+For 'chain' rules, a temporary register is used, and not encoded in the packet at all.
+This should probably be hard-coded as `x31` (which doesn't exist on RV32-E, so maybe `x7` instead?), but for the sake of implementation flexibility I would not want to promise that the intermediate result be written back _unless_ there's an exception within the packet.
+Meaningt the value of the temporary register would be undefined after a chain packet.

 Frame structures are determined from the opcode field.
 Each frame has a number of opcode pair configurations it supports, and these are enumerated and rounded up to the next power of two so that frame types